beegee-tokyo/RUI3-my-IDEa/README.md

 # How does it work

 Instead of installing Arduino IDE, installing BSP's and libraries, the usage of RUI3-Modular is be limited to just downloading the compressed IDE, unzipping it on your computer, start a Python script and start creating an RUI3 based application for RAK3172, RAK4630 and RAK11720.
+On the first start it will install the required BSP files automatically.

 ## REMARK
 For Windows an executable file is included in the compressed folder. rui3-my-idea.exe can be used only on Windows.
 It does not require to have Python installed.